livoras/cs162/notes.md

 ptra += 1; // 0x001
 ```

+This can answer the question of why 32-bit system support memory less than 4GB.
+This because CPU only use 32 bits to identify all bytes in memory, 2 ^ 32 bytes is 4GB.

 ### Stack frames

 Functions are implemented by `stack frames`, which is a section of memory storing execution information and data of function calls.
 And `stack frames` interacts with CPU registers to complete certain kind of computation.